Our Commitment to you

 - Please wear a mask.
 Face masks or coverings, such as bandanas or scarves, are now required to wear to your appointment.
 If you decline to wear a mask, you may be asked to reschedule your appointment.

 - Additionally – and as always – our staff is taking measures to ensure your safety: disinfecting of surfaces between all patients, rearranging waiting room seating to provide more separation, continuing to wash our hands frequently, staff screenings including temperatures checks and wearing protective masks.
-Any staff members who are not feeling well or who exhibit symptoms are asked to remain or go home.
+Any staff members who are not feeling well or who exhibit symptoms are asked to go home.

 Tips for Prevention